 Ritsa Panagiotou, Senior Research Fellow, Centre of Planning and Economic Research (KEPE) Course: ECONOMIC TRANSITION PATHWAYS IN SOUTHEASTERN EUROPE: DISRUPTIONS, CHALLENGES, PROSPECTS Dr. Ritsa Panagiotou holds a B.A. in Political Science and Russian from Wellesley College, and an M.Phil and a D.Phil in International Relations from Oxford University (St. Antony's College).
 She has worked as a Research Associate at the European Business School (INSEAD) in Fontainebleau, France, as a Visiting Professor at the Athens University of Economics and Business and at the College Year in Athens Study Abroad Programme, and as a Visiting Research Fellow at the European University Institute, Florence.
 Her research interests include European political economy, the political and economic development of the Balkan region, and the European Union's Balkan enlargement.
-She has published in many scholarly journals, including Communist and Post- Communist Studies, Journal of Balkan and Near East Studies, The Journal of Communist Studies and Transition Politics, and Journal of Southeast European and Black Sea Studies.
+She has published in many scholarly journals, including Communist and Post-Communist Studies, Journal of Balkan and Near East Studies, The Journal of Communist Studies and Transition Politics, and Journal of Southeast European and Black Sea Studies.

 Ilias Plakokefalos, Assistant Professor of International Public Law, NKUA Course: INTERNATIONAL LAW AND PEACEFUL SETTLEMENT OF INTERNATIONAL DISPUTES IN SOUTHEAST EUROPE Ilias Plakokefalos holds an LLB from the University of Essex, an LLM from Tulane University, and a PhD from the National and Kapodistrian University of Athens.
 He has worked as a post-doctoral researcher at the University of Amsterdam (2012-2015) where he was a member of the SHARES project on Shared Responsibility in International Law.
 He was an assistant professor at Utrecht University (2015-2017) where he was also a fellow at the Netherlands Institute for the Law of the Sea.
 Ilias has worked as an advisor to the Greek government (2017-2019) and to the Greek Parliament (2019-2023).
 He was a Research Fellow at the Marangopoulos Foundation of Human Rights (2021-2022) and is currently a Fellow at the Athens Public International Law Centre of the Law School of the National and Kapodistrian University of Athens.
-Since 2022 he is also an academic supervisor with the Refugee and Migration Research Hub of the National and Kapodistrian University of Athens.
-His recent work has appeared, inter alia, in The European Journal of International Law, Journal of International Dispute Settlement, Yearbook of International Environmental Law and edited volumes published by Cambridge University Press and The Hague Academy of International Law.
+His work has appeared, inter alia, in the European Journal of International Law, the Journal of International Dispute Settlement, and the Yearbook of International Environmental Law.